 Boskarin is the white grey long horned cattle in Istria, a symbol the region.
-It was used in agriculture, to plow the fields, for towing the stones for building the houses while its meat and milk were used by farmers as food.
+It was used in agriculture, to plow the fields, for towing the stones for building the houses while its meat was used by farmers as food.
 But when modernization took pace, the first tractors that were introduced to speed up the work on the land, the number of boskarin started to decline rapidly and were left at only 100 livestock in the 1990s.

 It took some 20 years to revive the traditional Istrian cattle that are today farmed for the gourmet purposes with a livestock of 2500.
 Mainly thanks to the Istrian local government that launched several programs to protect the boskarin farming under the AZRRI agency for the rural development of Istria.
 Boskarin took a long and thorny path from being a working animal in the field used for towing the rocks for house building to the farming for gourmet purposes.